palasthotel/wp-content-user-relations/readme.txt

 = 1.1.4 =
 * Feature: new filter to hide forms on user profile page content_user_relations_edit_on_user_profile
+* Bugfix: do not save relations on post revisions

 = 1.1.3 =
 * Bugfix: wrong filter name